carpentries/instructor-training/episodes/02-practice-learning.md

 ::: challenge
 ## Analogy Brainstorm

 1. Think of an analogy to explore.
-Perhaps you have a favorite that relates to your area of professional interest, or a hobby.
+Perhaps you have a favourite that relates to your area of professional interest, or a hobby.
 If you prefer to work with an example, consider this analogy from
     education: "teaching is like gardening."